ETL

 If you receive an empty response without any errors, your AIStore cluster is now ready to run ETL tasks.

-Inline ETL example
+Inline ETL Transformation

 To follow this and subsequent examples, make sure you have the AIS CLI installed on your system.